top of page

 Problem Statement

-These neuronormative structures limit social opportunities for neurodivergent adults in multiple ways:
+These neuronormative barriers manifest in multiple ways:

 Supporting Data